 (The upper board has been removed in the photo to aid in clarity.
-We do not recommend separating the two boards as it is quite easy to misalign the upper board during reinstallation.)
+We do not recommend separating the two boards as it is quite easy to misalign the upper board during reinstallation.
+Note that this is an older PCB in the photo although the SIM Card Orientation is identical.)